TenetiSrujana/Cloning-Card/README.md

-**Clone the Card – HTML & CSS Remix**
+Clone the Card – HTML & CSS Remix

-*Overview*
+Overview
-This project is a precise recreation of an Amazon-style product card using only HTML and CSS.
-The goal is to replicate the design elements such as layout, typography, colors, star ratings, and button styling as closely as possible.
+This project is a pixel-perfect clone of an Amazon-style product card built using only HTML and CSS.
+It replicates key design elements such as layout, typography, colors, star ratings, and button styling.

-*Objective*
+Objective
-To build a visually accurate product card that mimics real-world e-commerce UI components.
+Create a visually accurate product card that reflects real-world e-commerce UI components without JavaScript.

-*Deliverables*
+Deliverables
-index.html — structured HTML for the product card style.css — CSS for styling the card to match the reference design
+index.html — Structured HTML markup for the product card

+style.css — CSS styles to match the reference design

-*Features*
+Features
-.
-Responsive flexbox layout
+Responsive layout using Flexbox

-.
-Amazon-inspired fonts and color scheme
+Amazon-inspired fonts and color palette

-.
-Star rating display
+Star rating display with consistent styling

-.
-Price and delivery information
+Pricing and delivery details

-.
-Full-width “Add to Cart” button with hover effect
+Full-width “Add to Cart” button with hover effects